For many businesses online, visibility and reputation management can make or break a business.

-On the subject of this endeavour’s effectiveness, one may rightfully wonder if it’s worth the investment in terms of ROI.
+On the subject of this endeavour’s effectiveness, one may rightfully wonder if it’s worth the investment in terms of return on investment (ROI).
 After all, local citations reportedly don’t impact rankings as they used to:

 Citations don’t exist in a vacuum.
-However, they improve backlink building campaigns, and they strengthen trust signals.
+However, they improve link building campaigns, and they strengthen trust signals.
 They even produce traffic, creating positive engagement signals for further SEO benefits.

 In brief, citations offer ample benefits while costing very little beyond citation management costs.
 Under this lens, the value of citation building for local SEO cannot be overstated.

 “The average spend on citations accounts for less than 2% of annual marketing spend but accounts for 10% of the ranking impact — that’s a very positive ROI.
 And considering that most businesses don’t need to update their citations every year, this ROI looks even more compelling with a multi-year view.”